Fiancee Claims #VanderpumpRules Star Lisa Vanderpump's Brother Killed Himself

 Lisa Vanderpump has not spoken publicly since the death of her brother was announced, but she did release a public statement asking for privacy.

-“‘He was my only sibling, and I am shocked and saddened by his passing.
+“He was my only sibling, and I am shocked and saddened by his passing.
 I am trying to be supportive to his two young sons that he has left behind, and help them get through this tragedy.”

 “We appreciate your consideration in this private and extremely difficult family time.”